jruillier/smartconstraints/README.md

 (Not required at runtime)

-Add the `@CopyConstraints` annotation on a `package-info.javaˋ in jour project, where meta-annotations will be generated.
+Add the `@CopyConstraints` annotation on a `package-info.java` in jour project, where meta-annotations will be generated.

 Add the `from` attribute to `@CopyConstraints`